 Please note: you are responsible for keeping track of the embargo period--notifications will not be sent.

-To find the exact date of an embargo expiration, individuals should find their dissertation in DataSpace, click the “show full item record” button at the bottom of the page, and view the date in the “pu.embargo.lift” field.
+To find the exact date of an embargo expiration, individuals can find their dissertation in DataSpace, and view the box at the bottom of the record, which will indicate the embargo expiration date.

-The Graduate School will inform the Mudd Library of all extensions and Mudd Library staff will institute the extensions in ProQuest and DataSpace.
+The Graduate School will inform the Mudd Library of all renewals and Mudd Library staff will institute the extensions in ProQuest and DataSpace.

 Princeton University Archives Dissertation Formatting Requirements (this document is downloadable from the upper-right hand side of this webpage).
-This document provides detailed information on how to prepare the bound volume of your dissertation.
+This document provides detailed information on how to prepare the bound volume of your dissertation and the PDF.
 Please take special note of how to format the title page (this document is downloadable from the upper-right hand side of this webpage), which must list your adviser’s name.

 ProQuest's Support and Training Department can assist with issues related to creating and uploading PDFs and any questions regarding technical issues with the online submission site.

 All students must pay a $15 dissertation maintenance fee to the Princeton University Library, which is payable by Visa or MasterCard* (please be sure that your card is signed or you will need to present two forms of signed photo identification to use the card).
 Cash is no longer accepted as payment.

-Traditional without copyright registration: $0 to ProQuest (online); $15 fee to Mudd Library
+- Traditional without copyright registration: $0 to ProQuest (online);

-Traditional with copyright registration: $55 to ProQuest (online); $15 fee to Mudd Library
+- Traditional with copyright registration: $55 to ProQuest (online);

-Open Access without copyright registration: $95 to ProQuest (online); $15 fee to Mudd Library
+- Open Access without copyright registration: $95 to ProQuest (online);

 - Open Access ($95) with copyright registration ($55): $150 to ProQuest (online)